chrischristakis/seecs/ReadME.md

 This component will not compile, since seecs will try and move it around in memory, but `std::unique_ptr` is not copyable.

-As a VERY general rule of thumb (which I have been on record for breaking, )
+As a VERY general rule of thumb (which I have been on record for breaking) keep big structures (vectors, maps) and pointers out of your components as *much* as possible.
+If you need to use a pointer (like the 'Sprite' component above) prefer to use flyweights.

 ## Deleting entities